 The truth is that small business is alive and well.
 It just looks different than it did ten or twenty years ago.
 It’s more and more difficult to find a grocery store owned by people rather than shareholders, but there is a whole world of entrepreneurs out there.
 And that world is the wild, wild web.

-Remember that little Mexican restaurant I told you about, the one that went out of business in 2003?
+Remember that little Mexican restaurant I told you about, the one that was pushed out of its location by a big-box store?
 That restaurant recently got itself a Facebook page.
 Sounds odd, I know.
 Why would you set up a Facebook page for a restaurant that has been out of operation for over a decade?

 Maybe the owners are thinking of reopening and are testing the market.
 Maybe they’re just waxing nostalgic.
 I have no idea, but what I do know is that they already have hundreds of followers, a pretty good indication that their little restaurant may be gone, but their customers have certainly not forgotten them.